COVID-19 to drag down capex for exploration and production

-Global capital expenditure (capex) for exploration and production firms (E&Ps) is expected to drop by up to $100 billion this year, about 17 percent versus 2019 levels, local media reports with reference to Rystad Energy, an independent energy research and business intelligence company.
+Global capital expenditure (capex) for exploration and production firms (E&Ps) is expected to drop by up to $100 billion this year, about 17 percent versus 2019 levels, Trend reports with reference to Rystad Energy, an independent energy research and business intelligence company.

 The estimates as based on Rystad Energy’s updated base case scenario of $34 per barrel in 2020 and $44 per barrel in 2021.